 Every opportunity we have to meet with and worship God is an opportunity for God

 to release into our lives all of His goodness.
-When He shows up he comes with
+When He shows up, he comes with

-healing, deliverance and power.
+healing, deliverance, and power.

 Worship releases God’s promise

-I remember hearing an old preacher many years ago saying the following… “praise is the plow that prepares the heart for the planting of the promises of God.” – Psalm 103:1-5 says, “Bless the Lord, O my soul, and all that is within me, bless his holy name!
+I remember hearing an old preacher many years ago saying the following… “praise is the plow that prepares the heart for the planting of the promises of God.” – Psalm 103:1-5 says, “Bless the Lord, O my soul, and all that is within me bless his holy name!
 Bless the Lord, O my soul, and forget not all his benefits, who forgives all your iniquity, who heals all your diseases, who redeems your life from the pit, who crowns you with steadfast love and mercy, who satisfies you with good so that your youth is renewed like the eagle’s.”
-Sometimes, before there is a healing, a deliverance, a releasing of love and mercy or the satisfying presence of God, there must be worship.
+Sometimes, before there is a healing, a deliverance, a releasing of love and mercy or the comforting presence of God, there must be worship.
 This is one of the easiest ways to walk in God’s blessings.
 Heartfelt, genuine worship of the King.